Mosaic analyzes operational data for aviation to improve trajectory prediction, management of special activity airspace, and conflict detection.

 To realize the full power of machine learning, organizations need to focus on operations and delivery of the predictions as much as the development of the algorithm itself.
-In the case of NASA and ATD-2, not being able to trust the projections generated could be a life-or-death situation.
+In the case of NASA and ATD-2, building trust in the machine learning predictions is essential to expanding their use to improve inefficient operations and unused capacity.
 Air traffic controllers must trust the recommendations presented by them, and validation is essential towards building trust.

 Mosaic sought to provide an open and accessible model to predict the impacts of wind on air miles flown under an SBIR contract with NASA.
 Ultimately, this effort has developed a model that the broader aviation community can use as a publicly available data service.